 Update (May 2017)

-This is a post about a workshop that took place in 2013.
-If you have come to this page looking for ideas or advice on how to conduct mutlulingual research, this link will take you to a collection of posts which may be more helpful.
+This is a post advertising a workshop that took place in 2013.
+The content is no longer current, and it is kept here for archival reasons only.
+If you have landed on this page looking for ideas or advice on how to conduct mutlilingual research, this link will take you to a collection of posts that may be more helpful.

 This workshop, drawing on examples and case studies from the facilitators’ AHRC-funded “Researching Multilingually” project (http://researchingmultilingually.com/), aims to expose processes and practices of researching multilingually with specific reference to participants’ own research projects.
 The overall objectives of the workshop are to:

 - Introduce participants to the opportunities, complexities, and challenges of researching multilingually